-Made at Heaven Hill Distillery (home to Elijah Craig and cult favorite Old Fitzgerald, among others), Henry McKenna’s bottled-in-bond offering blows past those four years, aging for ten years.
-While it has bourbon’s signature vanilla notes, it also packs a wallop.
-Tame the fire with an ice cube or two.
-It’s strong enough to handle it and still show its spiced, toffee flavors.
+Made at Heaven Hill Distillery (producer of Elijah Craig and cult favorite Old Fitzgerald, among others), Henry McKenna’s bottled-in-bond offering blows past those requisite four years, clocking in at ten full years of aging.
+While it definitely features bourbon’s signature vanilla notes, it also packs a wallop, so feel free to tame the fire with an ice cube or two.
+It’s strong enough to handle the dilution and still show off its spicy, toffee-rich flavors.

 Best Cask Strength: Maker’s Mark Cask Strength

-Don’t let the heat stop you from sipping this powerful whiskey straight.
-But do take advantage of its alcohol levels by mixing it into some cocktails.
-Try it paired with lemon and honey in a Gold Rush or enjoy it in a frosty, far-too-drinkable Mint Julep.
+Don’t let the heat stop you from sipping this powerful whiskey straight, but do take advantage of its elevated alcohol levels by mixing it into some cocktails.
+Try it paired with lemon and honey in a Gold Rush, or enjoy it in a frosty, far-too-drinkable Mint Julep.
 It’s friendly enough for even cask strength neophytes to handle it.